w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 Principles of FaaS architectures

-- FaaS is based on a serverless approach, use a compute service to execute code on demand
+- FaaS is based on a serverless approach, using a compute service to execute code on demand
 - Every function could be considered as a standalone service
 - Write single-purpose stateless functions